shadyenapp/signatureVerificationServer/README.md

 Base socket/file transfer server provided by [nikhilroxtomar](https://github.com/nikhilroxtomar/File-Transfer-using-TCP-Socket-in-C/blob/master/server.c).
 Modified to meet needs for a project, the verification of x.509 signatures and then running a script.

 ## Setup
 Before running the client or server a private and public keypair is needed.
-In my tests, I used an RSA 256 keypair to mimic an x.509 certificate.
+In my tests, I used an RSA and sha256 keypair to mimic an x.509 certificate.
 To generate this keypair the following commands must be ran:
 ```Shell
 openssl genrsa -out private.pem 4096